garr3ttmjo/Writeups/Sandbox in a Box/README.md

 ## 1. What string, starting with the prefix "flag_", is found when running crackme.exe? (include "flag_" when entering your answer)

 A tool we can use to view a process strings in memory is System Informer.
-Right click on the process you are investigating then choose properties, Memory, Options, Strings, then choose you minimum string length and areas of memory you want to search.
+Right click on the process you are investigating then choose Properties -> Memory -> Options -> Strings and choose the minimum string length and areas of memory to search.

-I suspended the process to give me the chance to search, then filtered for the flag_ string and it was the top result.
+I suspended the process to get the chance to search, then filtered for the flag_ string and it was the top result.

 ![image](https://github.com/user-attachments/assets/7445d852-2449-4c71-9994-c33770d76a03)

 ## 2. What is the full path of the file that crackme.exe attempts to access?
 (This *is* case-sensitive and is NOT the same file it *writes* to disk)

-This we identified in during our procmon analysis, Filezilla.xml.
+THis was identified in our procmon analysis, Filezilla.xml.
 This file is not found in the normal operations of an executable.
 Filezilla is a FTP (File Transfer Protocol) application and Filezilla.xml contains configuration settings for the application.
 This malware was likely checking the xml file to retrieve some information like user, server name, etc.

 ## 3. crackme.exe uses a suspicious library...how big is this DLL in bytes? (this is the file *size* NOT the *size on disk* - just type the number of bytes, not the word "bytes")